babaraokalyankar/IMDb-Tableau-Dashboard/README.md

 3. Interact with the dashboards to explore the data and insights.

 ## Requirements
-- Tableau Desktop or Tableau Reader is required to view the `.twbx` files
+- Tableau Desktop or Tableau Reader is required to view the `.twbx` files.